tempelaar-team/qc_lab/docs/user_guide/drivers/parallel_driver_mpi.rst

 Notes
 -----

-- The total number of trajectories must be an integer multiple of the number of tasks times the batch size.
 - This driver is suitable for use in cluster environments and is compatible with different schedulers like SLURM.
 - For single-node calculations, optionally consider using the multiprocessing driver.